-This morning I did something I have postponed for a while, constrained by a very practical reason: I moved and I don’t have enough room for all the books.
+This beautiful morning of 2009 I did something I have postponed for a while, constrained by a very practical reason: I moved and I don’t have enough room for all the books.

-Although I am still a student (at the master’s degree), I have already finished a long-term faculty (communication and public relations).
+Although I am still a student (in a master’s degree program), I have already finished a long-term faculty (communication and public relations).
 And I have kept my manuals from the faculty period.
 Very likely, I think many of my colleagues have thrown away almost all of their manuals.

 So I proceeded to a careful selection… using a kitchen knife.
 As you can see, before trashing a third of the content of the books, I have made a picture to capture the moment.

-[later edit] Some of my faculty teachers commented on depicting a knife on this post.
+[later edit] Some of my faculty teachers commented on depicting a knife in this post.
 But, to quote Shakespeare: “I only intend to write about daggers, not to use them [on people]” :)

 If you liked this post, you may also enjoy: